Forwardspace/SGE/docs/source/usage/installation.rst

 Installation guide
 ==================

-Although SGE (ScapeGameEngine) hasn't been optimised for installation on every, or indeed any, device, it is possible.
+Note: as of yet, SGE has not been optimized for easy installation.

 Prerequisites
 -------------

-- Visual Studio 2019 (any edition)
+- Visual Studio 2019 or greater (any edition)
 - Windows, obviously
-- An internet connection
-- That's theoretically it

-Installation Procedure, seriously, why are you trying to install this??
+Installation Procedure
 -----------------------------------------------------------------------

 1. Begin by cloning the SGE repository from GitHub (https://www.github.com/Forwardspace/SGE)